 - Native - tells Relativity to use Excel to extract text from Excel files.

-- dtSearch - tells Relativity to use dtSearch to extract text from Excel files with Native as a backup text extraction method if extraction fails.
+- dtSearch (failover to Native) - tells Relativity to use dtSearch to extract text from Excel files with Native as a backup text extraction method if extraction fails.
 This typically results in faster extraction speeds; however, we recommend considering some differences between dtSearch and Native extraction.
 For example, dtSearch doesn't support extracting the Track Changes text from Excel files.
 For more considerations like this, see dtSearch special considerations.

 Note: When you select the dtSearch Text Extraction Method, the Excel Header/Footer Extraction field below is made unavailable for selection because dtSearch automatically extracts header and footer information and places it at the end of the text; if you selected a value for that field before selecting dtSearch here, then that selection is nullified.

 - Excel Header/Footer Extraction - extract header and footer information from Excel files when you publish them.
 This is useful for instances in which the header and footer information in your Excel files is relevant to the case.
 This field isn't available if you selected dtSearch for the Excel Text Extraction Method field above because dtSearch automatically extracts header and footer information and places it at the end of the text; if you selected a value for this field and then select dtSearch above, your selection here is nullified.
 The options are: